Stoxum/casinocoin-dev-portal/content/reference-data-api.md

 {% include 'snippets/string-number-formatting.md' %}

-The precision for amounts of **non-CSC currency** in the CSC Ledger is as follows:
+The precision for amounts of **non-STM currency** in the STM Ledger is as follows:

 * Minimum nonzero absolute value: `1000000000000000e-96`
 * Maximum value: `9999999999999999e80`
 * Minimum value: `-9999999999999999e80`
 * 15 decimal digits of precision

-**CSC** has a different internal representation, and its precision is different:
+**STM** has a different internal representation, and its precision is different:

 * Minimum value: `0`
 * Maximum value: `100000000000` (`1e11`)
 * Precise to the nearest `0.000001` (`1e-6`)

-In other words, CSC has the same precision as a 64-bit unsigned integer where each unit is equivalent to 0.00000001 CSC.
+In other words, STM has the same precision as a 64-bit unsigned integer where each unit is equivalent to 0.00000001 STM.

 ### Addresses
 [Address]: #addresses